The School of Nursing is committed to providing a quality education for students seeking a one-year certificate in practical nursing.

 Northern’s practical nursing program is fully accredited by the Michigan Department of Licensing and Regulation, State Board of Nursing.

 Prospective students must have a high school diploma or GED and a 2.00 high school grade point average.
-Practical nursing students who place lower than MA 100 Intermediate Algebra on the Northern Michigan University math placement test and lower than EN 111 College Composition I as a result of the NMU composition placement process may be required to take remedial courses in these areas before being considered for admission.
+Practical nursing students who place lower than MA 100 Intermediate Algebra on the Northern Michigan University math placement test may be required to take remedial courses in these areas before being considered for admission.

 Admission to the practical nursing clinical sequence of courses is limited.
 The admissions committee in the School of Nursing’s Practical Nursing Department reserves the right to select students to be admitted.
 Admission into the clinical nursing sequence is based on the student’s cumulative grade point average in the prerequisite courses.
 Students who have the highest grade point average in the prerequisite courses will be admitted first until the class is filled.
 Not all students who have met the minimum standards will be admitted if the space is not available.